MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-a-url-ssrs-configuration-manager.md

 -   Set advanced URL properties to define additional URLs.

- For more information about how URLs are stored and maintained or interoperability issues, see [About URL reservations and registration &#40;Configuration Manager&#41;](../../reporting-services/install-windows/about-url-reservations-and-registration-ssrs-configuration-manager.md) and [Install Reporting Services and Internet Information Services side-by-side &#40;SSRS Native Mode&#41;](../../reporting-services/install-windows/install-reporting-and-internet-information-services-side-by-side.md).
+ For more information about how URLs are stored and maintained or interoperability issues, see [About URL reservations and registration &#40;Report Server Configuration Manager&#41;](../../reporting-services/install-windows/about-url-reservations-and-registration-ssrs-configuration-manager.md) and [Install Reporting Services and Internet Information Services side-by-side &#40;SSRS Native Mode&#41;](../../reporting-services/install-windows/install-reporting-and-internet-information-services-side-by-side.md).
 To review examples of URLs often used in a Reporting Services installation, see [Examples of URLs](#URLExamples) in this topic.

 ## Prerequisites
  Before you create or modify a URL, remember the following points: